-Female masturbation (that is, masturbation for female-bodied people) is something LELO has always been dedicated to enhancing through our pleasure products, but the techniques are not always described in explicit terms.
+Masturbation for vulva-having folks) is something LELO has always been dedicated to enhancing through our pleasure products, but the techniques are not always described in explicit terms.
 With slang such as ‘fingering’ and ‘polishing the pearl’ (not to mention frequent references to removable shower heads) it’s no wonder it can all be a little bit confusing for some.
 Here, we explain some of the most common methods of female masturbation, so even if you’ve had plenty of practice, you might learn a fun new way to experience solo pleasure!

 Why Do Women Masturbate?